marencc/intSiteCaller_update/README.md

 * Required `vector.fasta` vector sequence file as specified by `vectorSeq` in sampleInfo.tsv

-* `make_primaryAnalysisDirectory.R` will generate the directory automatically.
+* `make_primaryAnalysisDirectoryByRunId.R` will generate the directory automatically.

 If we need to proccess multiple genomes on the same run we can use non-standard `sampleInfo.tsv` and non-standard `processingParams.tsv`,